fcocozza/simpleapp/README.md

 10:44 am with scan images without running containers

 10:44 am with scan images without running containers, AND  * in tag reg cong

+10:55 am with scan images without running containers, AND  latest in tag reg cong, pushing latest as well